Cosmian/kms/documentation/docs/single_server_mode.md

 ### Quick start

 To run in single server mode, using the defaults and a SQLite database will be created.
-Otherwise, the database can be configured to use [classic databases such as PostgreSQL, MySQL or MariaDB or the Cosmian custom protected Redis](./database.md).
+Otherwise, the database can be configured using classic databases such as PostgreSQL, MySQL or MariaDB or the Cosmian custom protected Redis, please follow [the database configuration page]](./database.md).

 === "Ubuntu 20.04"